pierrick-libert/py-django-seed/README.md

 make lint
 ```

-In order to enforce a certain code quality, [pylint-fail-under](https://pypi.org/project/pylint-fail-under/) is used, and is configured to fail if the score is below 9.0 (see Makefile).
+In order to enforce a certain code quality, the option `--fail-under` is used, and is configured to fail if the score is below 9.0 (see Makefile).

 Before each Pull Request, we expect developers to run this command and fix most of errors or warnings displayed.